mdn/content/files/en-us/web/css/field-sizing/index.md

 The sizing flexibility provided to form controls by `field-sizing: content` can be overridden if you use other CSS sizing properties.
 Avoid setting a fixed {{cssxref("width")}} and {{cssxref("height")}} when using `field-sizing: content` because they will reimpose a fixed size on the control.
 However, using properties like {{cssxref("min-width")}} and {{cssxref("max-width")}} alongside `field-sizing: content` is quite effective because they allow the control to grow and shrink with the entered text and also prevent the control from becoming too large or too small.

-It is also useful to combine `field-sizing: content` with form attributes like [`maxlength`](/en-US/docs/Web/HTML/Element/input#maxlength), which will cause the control to stop growing in size when the maximum character limit is reached.
+The [`maxlength`](/en-US/docs/Web/HTML/Element/input#maxlength) attribute causes the control to stop growing in size when the maximum character limit is reached.

 ## Formal definition